Forest-Modelling-Lab/3D-CMCC-FEM/README.md

 The **3D-CMCC-FEM** code is released under the GNU General Public Licence (GPL).

 This page contains all the code releases developed over the time on the open source distribution of the computer simulation forest model **3D-CMCC-FEM**.
-The model has been developed and is maintained by the <u>Forest Modelling Laboratory</u> at the *National Research Council of Italy, Institute for Agricultural and Forestry Systems in the Mediterranean (CNR-ISAFOM)*, Perugia, and at the *University of Tuscia, Department of Innovation in Biological, Agro-food and Forest Systems (UNITUS-DIBAF)*, Viterbo.
+The model has been developed and is maintained by the **Forest Modelling Laboratory** at the National Research Council of Italy, Institute for Agricultural and Forestry Systems in the Mediterranean (CNR-ISAFOM), Perugia, and at the University of Tuscia, Department of Innovation in Biological, Agro-food and Forest Systems (UNITUS-DIBAF), Viterbo.

 All source code and documents provided here are subject to copyright (c) by the CNR-ISAFOM and UNITUS-DIBAF.
 </u>